naomi397liu/Team-Connect/README.md

 - A user contains data on what their sport of interest is and their city
 - A team contains data on their sport, city and team captain AKA the creator of the team
-- A player contains data on who the user is and what team they are a player of and phone number they can be contacted at.
+- A player creates a many to many relationship through a linked table between teams and users

 ### Roadmap

 - [x] Allow users to create profiles in order to be linked up with others that share their location and sports interest(MVP)
-- [x] Allow users to create teams
+- [x] Allow users to create teams that are added to the database
 - [x] Allow users to join teams
 - [x] Allow users to leave teams
 - [x] Allow teammates to see each other's phone numbers to contact one another